dustinmmoore/dustinmmoore/README.md

 ---

 ## 🚀 About Me
 Hi!
 I’m Dustin, a detail-oriented IT and Web Solutions Engineer with over five years of experience in technical support, system troubleshooting, and IT infrastructure management.
-Since 2021, I’ve specialized in full-stack web development, designing responsive, user-friendly websites using modern frameworks.
+Since 2021, I’ve specialized in web development, designing responsive, user-friendly websites using modern frameworks.
 My combined expertise in IT and web development enables me to deliver seamless, efficient, and reliable digital solutions tailored to meet diverse needs.

 ---